WALTON HOLYMOORSIDE PRIMARY AND NURSERY SCHOOL CHILD PROTECTION AND SAFEGUARDING POLICY

 For Independent Schools, including Academies and Free Schools, this will also cover all members of the Proprietor body.

-Walton Holymoorside Primary and Nursery School will ensure there is a Staff Code of Conduct, ensuring all Staff and Volunteers are familiar with Safer Working Practices which includes all new staff, volunteers and all others working within the school.
+Walton Holymoorside Primary and Nursery School will ensure there is a Staff Code of Conduct, ensuring all Staff and Volunteers are familiar with Safer Working Practices which includes all new staff, students, volunteers and all others working within the school.
 All staff are expected to read and agree to adhere to these expectations at the start of each year.
 Staff and visitors are also issued with a Handbook outlining their responsibilities.
 This is updated and reissued on an annual basis.

 This also includes advice on conduct, safe use of mobile phones and guidance on personal / professional boundaries in emailing, messaging, or participating in social networking environments.